 Broadly speaking, when you transfer an asset to someone and get back less than the fair market value (FMV) of what you transferred (often referred to as "full and adequate consideration"), you have made a gift that may be subject to transfer tax.
 Such transfers can be made during life or at death.
 Transfers made during life may be subject to gift tax.
 Transfers made at death may be subject to estate tax.
 Transfers made to much younger individuals (skip persons, such as grandchildren) may be subject to GST tax.
 Each of these taxes are reviewed in more detail below.

-Various exclusions and deductions are available, in addition to the \$12.92 million lifetime exemption discussed above, to reduce your transfer tax liability.
-For example, each year, you can make a gift of up to \$17,000 (for 2023-this amount changes based on inflation) to as many people as you choose without making a taxable gift.
+Various exclusions and deductions are available, in addition to the \$13.61 million lifetime exemption discussed above, to reduce your transfer tax liability.
+For example, each year, you can make a gift of up to \$18,000 (for 2024-this amount changes based on inflation, and is estimated to be \$19,000 in 2025) to as many people as you choose without making a taxable gift.
 This benefit is called the "annual exclusion."
-If you are married, it is possible with your spouse's consent to double that amount to \$34,000 per recipient.
+If you are married, it is possible with your spouse's consent to double that amount to \$36,000 per recipient.
 You are also allowed to pay for someone's tuition or medical expenses without those being subject to gift tax-but those have to be paid directly to the service provider to qualify for that exclusion.
 In addition, assuming you are both U.S. citizens, you can gift an unlimited amount to your spouse without those transfers being subject to gift tax (these are discussed in more detail below).
 Transfers to charities will generally qualify for the unlimited gift tax charitable deduction.
-(Note that these rules are different than those for income tax purposes which are discussed in Chapter 3, Charitable tax planning).
+(Note that these rules are different than those for income tax purposes, which are discussed in Chapter 3, Charitable tax planning).
 Certain requirements must be met in connection with each of these exclusions and deductions.

 For example, annual exclusion gifts must be enjoyable by the individual currently rather than only at some future time, also referred to as a present interest gift.
 Thus, speaking with your tax adviser prior to embarking on a gifting program is advised to help you avoid any pitfalls.
 If your gifts exceed these excludable and deductible amounts, the excess will be subject to tax at a rate of 40 percent.
-If you are the one making the gift, you are responsible for paying the tax and filing Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return.
+If you are the one making the gift, you are responsible for filing Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, and paying any required gift tax.

-The gift and estate tax systems are unified; this means that if you fully utilized your lifetime exemption by making gifts during life, then at your death, you will not have any exemption remaining and any assets included in your estate will be subject to estate tax at a rate of 40 percent.
-At your death, Form 706, United States Estate (and Generation-Skipping Transfer)Tax Return, must be filed if your gross estate (plus any taxable gifts made during life) exceeds the lifetime exemption of \$12,920,000 (as adjusted for inflation).
+The gift and estate tax systems are unified; this means that if you fully utilized your lifetime exemption by making gifts during life, then, you will not have any exemption remaining at your death and any assets included in your estate will be subject to estate tax at a rate of 40 percent.
+At your death, Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return, must be filed if your gross estate (plus any taxable gifts made during life) exceeds the lifetime exemption available at that point in time.
 Even if your estate is under that amount, it may be beneficial to file Form 706 as discussed in the section on Portability below.
 Deductions for spousal transfers and charitable transfers are also available for estate tax purposes.